exercism/javascript/exercises/concept/amusement-park/.docs/introduction.md

 ## Nullish Coalescing

 Often times there are situations where you want to apply a default value in case a variable is null or undefined (but only then).
-To address this, the [nullish coalescing operator][mdn-nullish-coalescing] `??` was introduced in 2020.
+To address this, the nullish coalescing operator `??` was introduced in 2020.
 It returns the right-hand side operand only when the left-hand side operand is `null` or `undefined`.
 Otherwise the left-hand side operand is returned.